ContainX/beethoven/README.md

 * RESTful endpoints for current status
 * Flexible configuration options (local config, spring-cloud configuration remote configuration fetching and ENV variables)
 * Easy to get started add a `FROM containx/beethoven` to your `Dockerfile` add your template, config options and deploy!
-* Scheduler Support - Marathon/Mesos or Docker Swarm
+* Scheduler Support - Marathon/Mesos or Docker Swarm Mode

 ### Architecture Overview

 ![Architecture](images/beethoven-architecture.jpg?raw=true "Architecture")

-Beethoven runs in your cluster as a container managed by Marathon.
-This allows for horizontal scaling across the Mesos agents.
+Beethoven runs in your cluster as a container managed by Marathon or Docker Swarm Mode.
+This allows for horizontal scaling across the cluster.
 Supervisor is leveraged to manage both Nginx and Beethoven since we are running two executables in a single container.

-Beethoven attaches to the SSE stream in Marathon and listens for real-time changes to Apps and Tasks.
+Beethoven attaches to the event stream and listens for real-time changes to Services and Tasks.
 This includes new applications being added to the cluster or existing which has had a state change such as a health event.

 When an event occurs Beethoven takes the user provided `nginx.template` and parses it with the Handlebars processor.
 Handlebars offers a lot of power behind the template including logic blocks, object iteration and other conditional behaviours.